DSpace/RestContract/profiles.md

 This repository allows to manage the profile item linked to a particular eperson.
 The specific type of item with which the profile is modeled depends on the dspace configuration (by default it is the Person type).
-If the particular dspace instance doesn't handle the "profile" type then the whole repository is disabled.
+If the particular dspace instance doesn't handle the "profile" type then these endpoints are disabled.

 ## Get all Profile
 **GET /api/eperson/profiles/**